 “I know of no more encouraging fact than the unquestionable I know of no more encouraging fact than the unquestionable ability of man to elevate his life by conscious endeavor” (Henry David Thoreau).

 FREEDOM OF THE WILL IS A TRULY MARVELOUS ENDOWMENT.
 We often take it for granted, but the ability to choose our own character and our own conduct is nothing short of remarkable.

 By exercising our will we can, as Thoreau said, elevate our lives “by conscious endeavor.”
-That doesn’t mean that we are capable of doing anything we want to do, nor does it mean that we have it within our personal power to solve every problem that confronts us.
+That doesn’t mean we are capable of doing anything we want to do, nor does it mean we have it within our personal power to solve every problem that confronts us.
 What it does mean is that we can make a difference for good by our choices: we can, by conscious choice, take steps in a better direction.